Slow Cooker Tex-Mex Beef Roast

 Slow Cooker

-2. Add enchilada sauce to the bottom of the slow cooker.
-Add seared roast on top.
+3. Pour the enchilada sauce to the bottom of the slow cooker.
+Add seasoned roast on top.

-3. Add onion, bell pepper, corn, black beans and green chilies.
+4. Add the onion, garlic, bell pepper, corn, black beans and green chilies on top.

 Instant Pot